 - Ensure better drainage and promote airflow.
 If you’re using shallow containers, consider adding a fast-draining potting mix.

 - To keep things simple, any 3 to 5-gallon container that is between 6-12 inches deep and at least 12 inches wide and has drainage holes can be used to grow 3-5 plants at least.

-Garden peas or English peas (the most common one), which are grown for their peas/seeds in the pods.
-Pods are inedible and fibrous, and you need to shell peas to eat them.
-Also known as shelling peas, the peas inside are usually plump and medium to large size with moderately sweet to sweet taste (depending more on the variety).
+Also known as shelling peas, the peas inside are usually plump and medium to large in size with a moderately sweet to sweet taste.

-Whereas the Snap peas or sugar snap peas are a cross between the Garden peas and Snow peas, the seeds or peas are noticeable and can be shelled.
+Also popular as snap peas, these are a cross between the garden peas and snow peas.
+The seeds or peas are noticeable and can be shelled.
 They can also be used as a substitute for snow peas in recipes.

 Here’s a helpful list of different varieties of peas.
 Check that out!